rjwcnd/meteor-polymer-mobile/README.md

 ## Installation
 Clone the repository http://github.com/appshore/meteor-polymer-mobile

-The following task aren´t required if the repository is fully cloned
+The following tasks aren´t required if the repository is fully cloned

 Add Meteor packages
 ```